What is Food Addiction: UPFA, Volume Addiction, and Trauma-Informed Recovery

 Instead of fighting with willpower, we use Self-Leadership to understand the positive intentions of these parts.
 This helps reduce inner conflict, and the "food noise" and shame that often prevents people from seeking help.

 Alongside the American Society of Addiction Medicine’s definition of addiction as a “chronic medical disease" (ASAM 2019), it’s important to offer perspectives of addiction that compassionately recognise the purpose of addictive behaviours.
-Dr Gabor Mate has noted the need to focus on the pain underneath the addiction, and the strong correlation between addiction and trauma.
+Dr Gabor Mate has noted the need to focus on the pain and dysregulation underneath the addiction, and the strong correlation between addiction and trauma.
 Similarly, Dr Steven Porges and psychotherapist Jan Winhall view addiction as a highly adaptive survival strategy to support a person in nervous system state regulation in the name of survival with recovery focusing on supporting the person to become more familiar with their own internal states, re-establishing internal safety and regulation in recovery.
+In my practice, I've found that clients sometimes are not aware of any trauma influencing the onset of their addiction.
+That's because the way that we as therapists define trauma is much broader than what many people consider trauma.
+Trauma can also mean attachment injury; the common experience of ruptured connection and misatunement between child and caregiver.
+Complex trauma is another type of relational trauma, which contributes to addiction.
+According to Australia's leading complex trauma organisations, the Blue Knot Foundation, 1 in 4 Australian is affected by complex trauma.

 Can Food Addiction Be Fully Healed?